dxpr/analyze_ai_sentiments/README.md

 ## INTRODUCTION

-The Analyze AI Sentiment module provides AI-powered text analysis capabilities for Drupal 10 content, measuring various aspects like trust, objectivity, audience targeting, and reading levels.
+The Analyze AI Sentiment module provides AI-powered text analysis capabilities for Drupal content, measuring various aspects like trust, objectivity, audience targeting, and reading levels.

 The primary use case for this module is to:

 - **Analyze** content using AI processing
 - **Score** text content across multiple dimensions:
-  - Overall Sentiment (from Negative to Positive)
-  - Engagement Level (from Passive to Interactive)
   - Trust & Credibility (from Promotional to Authoritative)
-  - Objectivity (from Subjective to Objective)
+  - Objectivity & Bias (from Opinion-Based to Fact-Based)
+  - Audience Vibe Check (from Gen Z to Boomer)
-  - Technical Complexity (from Basic to Complex)
+  - CEFR Reading Level (from A1 Beginner to C2 Proficient)
 - **Guide** content creators with instant AI feedback

 Goals:

 - A comprehensive AI text analysis solution for Drupal content
 - A stable, maintainable API for AI-powered content evaluation
-- A pluggable architecture for different AI providers
 - Integration with the Analyze framework for consistent reporting
+- Standardized measurements for content evaluation

 ## REQUIREMENTS